pfsense/docs/source/monitoring/ndp-table.rst

 NDP Table
 =========

-The **NDP Table**, found under the **Diagnostics** menu, shows the IPv6 Neighbor Discovery Protocol list.
+The **NDP Table**, found under the **Diagnostics** menu in the pfSense® webGUI, shows the IPv6 Neighbor Discovery Protocol list.
 This list contains all of the current IPv6 peers, and is roughly analogous to the :doc:`ARP Table </monitoring/arp-table>` for IPv4.

 The NDP table shows the peer's IPv6 address, its MAC address, the Hostname (if known), and the interface upon which that peer IP address